 Telephone Pole Farm

 This offbeat “farm” started as a testing site for AT&T’s Bell Labs in the 1920s.
-The tidy rows of poles look like they are growing, but realistically they were planted for testing purposes when the wood telephone poles needed to be durable.
-They used woodpeckers and insects to test their durability, and later it was adapted as a place for pole repair workers to practice their climbing.
-You can snap a few photos for the ‘gram at this NJ attraction and then head to the Evans Family Forest Preserve adjacent property, a scenic wooded area for hiking and spotting local wildlife.
+The tidy rows of poles look like they are growing, but realistically, they were planted for testing purposes when the wooden telephone poles needed to be durable.
+They used woodpeckers and insects to test their durability, and later, it was adapted as a place for pole repair workers to practice their climbing.
+You can snap a few photos for the ‘gram at this NJ attraction, then head to the Evans Family Forest Preserve, an adjacent property with scenic wooded trails for hiking and spotting local wildlife.

 North Road, Chester, NJ 07930